 Console Versions

-Sorcerian Original is a complete remake of the original PC game with upgraded graphics for Windows 95.
-The graphics are not quite as well-done as in Sorcerian Forever, but are very close.
-Sprites are roughly the same quality as in Sorcerian Forever, but the backgrounds are composed of the higher-color versions of the same chunky tiles as the original PC version.
-However, the scrolling is much smoother.
-The interface has improved as well, with small health bars that replace the obnoxiously huge status window.
-The still artwork (in town for instance) is arguably higher quality compared to that in Sorcerian Forever, but that’s up to personal taste.
-The music is almost exactly the same as the PC98 versions, although they’ve been remastered to sound a little bit nicer.
-Interestingly, all the audio in the game (sound effects and music) are 44 kHz .wav files in the DVD version, but 22 kHz files in the CD version.
+Sorcerian Original was released in 2000, and it’s basically Sorcerian Forever but featuring the fifteen scenarios from the original game.
+Additionally, the scrolling is much smoother, and the interface has improved as well, with small health bars that replace the obnoxiously huge status window.
+The static artwork (in town for instance) is arguably higher quality compared to that in Sorcerian Forever, but that’s up to personal taste.
+The music is taken from the X1turbo and 88VA versions, although they’ve been remastered to sound a little bit nicer.
+All the audio in the game (sound effects and music) are 44 kHz .wav files in the DVD version, but 22 kHz files in the CD version.
 Like Sorcerian Forever, Sorcerian Original includes the helpful magic academy in town as well as the magical equipment for sale in the weapons shop.
+As a bonus, once you finish the original fifteen scenarios, you can play the five scenarios that make up Sorcerian Forever using the Sorcerian Original engine.

 Sorcerian (IBM PC)